Empirical processes, typical sequences and coordinated actions in standard Borel spaces: Applications to empirical coordination

-The next application we consider also concerns distributed approximation of an empirical process.
-We have a joint law $P = P_{XY} \in \cP(\cX \times \cY)$.
-Let $\{(X_i,Y_i)\}^\infty_{i=1}$ be an infinite sequence of independent draws from $P$.
+We now consider a generalization of the set-up from the preceding section, in which we also allow side information at the decoder.
+As before, we have a source distribution $P_X \in \cP(\cX)$ and a desired coordination $P_{Y|X}$.
+In addition, we have a side information channel $P_{Z|X}$ with input alphabet $\cX$ and output alphabet $\cZ$, which is also assumed to be standard Borel.
+Let $\{(X_i,Z_i)\}^\infty_{i=1}$ be an infinite sequence of independent draws from $P_{XZ} = P_X \otimes P_{Z|X}$.
 Consider the two-node network shown in Figure~\ref{fig:KS}.
-Node $A$ (resp.,~Node $B$) has perfect observations of $\{X_i\}$ (resp.,~$\{Y_i\}$).
+Node $A$ (resp.,~Node $B$) has perfect observations of $\{X_i\}$ (resp.,~$\{Z_i\}$).
 As before, Node $A$ can transmit information to Node $B$ over a rate-limited channel.
 The goal is for Node $A$ to communicate with Node $B$ at a minimal rate, so that Node $B$ can approximate the desired empirical process to within a given distortion level $\Delta$.
-More precisely, given a block length $n$ and denoting by $\wh{X}^n$ the reconstruction of $X^n$ at Node $B$, we wish to guarantee that
+More precisely, given a block length $n$ and denoting by $\wh{Y}^n$ the reconstruction of $Y^n$ at Node $B$, we wish to guarantee that

-This setting is a generalization of the problem of {\em communication of probability distributions}, recently formulated and studied by Kramer and Savari \cite{KraSav07} in the finite-alphabet setting.
-Here, we allow general alphabets and decoder side information.
 As we will see, the minimum achievable rate admits a single-letter characterization reminiscent of the Wyner--Ziv rate-distortion function for lossy source coding with decoder side information \cite{WynZiv76,Wyn78}.

-\begin{definition} An {\em $(n,M)$-code} is a pair $(e_n,d_n)$, where $e_n : \cX^n \to [M]$ is the {\em encoder} and $d_n : [M] \times \cY^n \to \cX^n$ is the {\em decoder}.
-We will denote $\wh{X}^n = d_n(e_n(X^n),Y^n)$. \end{definition}
+\begin{definition} An {\em $(n,M)$-code} is a pair $(e_n,d_n)$, where $e_n : \cX^n \to [M]$ is the {\em encoder} and $d_n : [M] \times \cZ^n \to \cY^n$ is the {\em decoder}.
+We will denote $\wh{Y}^n = d_n(e_n(X^n),Z^n)$. \end{definition}